cdsittampalam/documentation/docs/Invite Trusted Parties.md

 Custodian Approvals
 -------------------

 As a user on the Qredo network, you would have received an invite on your phone to become part of another user's network.
-When invited, you become a trusted counterparty where you can become a custodian of their fund policies, as well as send and receive money.
 Accepting an invite pairs your contact details with the Qredo user that invited you.
 Pairing lets you access the contact details of the user that has invited you, and vice-versa.

 If you do not want to be part of their network, you can deny their invite.